Tideswell: History and heritage

 A sundial lies in the churchyard; it is positioned on steps which local historian Neville T. Sharpe thinks likely to be those of the village's market cross.
 A market and two-day fair were granted to the village in 1251.
 The Foljambe family, later the Foljambe baronets, were the principal landowners from the fourteenth to the eighteenth centuries.

 The population was recorded as 1,777 inhabitants in the 1841 census.
 At that time, the free grammar school educated about 70 boys.

 The town has a week-long festival near the summer solstice known as the Wakes, culminating in "Big Saturday", which includes a torchlight procession through the streets, led by a brass band playing a unique tune called the Tideswell Processional, and townsfolk dancing a traditional weaving dance.

 Markeygate House

 Markeygate House on Bank Square is thought to be the oldest dwelling in Tideswell, built in 1432.
-It is an English Heritage Grade II listed building (Entry Number: 1288059) that has undergone significant remodelling over time, having served as an ale house and family butcher.
+It is an English Heritage Grade II listed building that has undergone significant remodelling over time, having served as an ale house and family butcher.